JLHerreraCortijo/drc_elections/README.md

  of transformations to calculate the total voters within each administrative level, such as circonscriptions and voting sites.

- 2. **Nested Calculations**: Utilizing the `purrr::map` function, the script navigates through nested structures (circonscription to voting sites) to aggregate voters at various levels.
+ 2. **Nested Calculations**: The script navigates through nested structures (circonscription to voting sites) to aggregate voters at various levels.

  3. **Summation and Aggregation**: After extracting the voters for smaller units, the script sums these voters to compute total figures for larger geographic